LinusBorg/vue-mixable/README.md

 ### Feature Roadmap

-- [ ] Nested Mixins
-- [x] Mixins that implicitly depend on APIs from other mixins
+- [ ] Support Mixins that implicitly depend on properties/APIs from other mixins.
+- [ ] Support Nested Mixins.
-- [x] Exclude specific properties from composables return value (essentially making some mixin properties private in the composable)
+- [ ] Exclude specific properties from composables return value (essentially making some mixin properties private in the composable).
-- [ ]

 Out of scope / not planned